\1\n \1

 Here are the most frequent conversion tasks we've seen and the optimal settings for each:

-• Website optimization (any → WebP): Convert all site images to WebP at 82% quality.
+• Website (any → WebP): Convert all site images to WebP at 82% quality.
 This alone can improve your pagespeed performance by 20-40%.

 • Email attachments (PNG → JPEG): Many email clients handle JPEG more reliably.
 Convert at 90% quality to keep file sizes manageable while maintaining clarity.